HadoopGenomics/SeqPig/README.txt

   and can also be exported from HDFS to the local filesystem via

-    ${SEQPIG_HOME}/bin/prepareBamOutput.sh output.bam input.bam
+    prepareBamOutput.sh output.bam

-  (note: the export requires the original input BAM in order to obtain the header of the BAM file which is required for writing BAM files)
+  (note: the Pig store operation requires a valid header for the BAM output file, for example the header of the source file used to generate it, which is generated automatically by the prepareBamInput.sh script used to import it)

   Note that dumping the BAM data to the screen (similarly to samtools view) can be done simply by